“Blue Skies” – Willie Nelson

 Lady Bird (2017) – Greta Gerwig is a national treasure and must be protected.

 Guardians of the Galaxy (2014) – Only room for one MCU movie on this list, and this gets the nod to rep them all because this movie is kind of the one that turned it up a notch for Marvel.
-They started allowing filmmakers to put their personality in their flicks.
+They started allowing filmmakers to put their personalities in their flicks.